cr0hn/feed-to-exporter/README.rst

 - date: str (default: now time, with format: %Y-%m-%dT%H:%M:%S)

 For fields ``ping_status``, ``feed_source``, ``post_status`` and ``comment_status`` you can check valid values at Wordpress REST API doc: https://developer.wordpress.org/rest-api/

+**Mongo**

+Mongo doesn't need any special value for the result dictionary.
+The whole dict will be stored into Mongo "as is".

 Validation rule
 +++++++++++++++